Wielding Occam's razor: Fast and frugal retail forecasting

-While the various pools of ARIMA models are defined naturally based on their maximum order, the same is not true for the five exponential smoothing pools considered in this study.
+Although the various pools of ARIMA models are defined naturally based on their maximum order, this is not true for the five exponential smoothing pools considered in this study.
 It can be argued that our definition of the reduced pool is arbitrary.
 In this subsection, we now expand our analysis to a much larger number of exponential smoothing pools.
-The only constraint we enforce is that each pool has at least one model for each of the four basic forecast profiles (two in the case of yearly data), as presented in Table \ref{tab:exppoolsmodelssummary}: level only, trend only, seasonal only, and trend and seasonal.
+The only constraint we enforce is that each pool has at least one model for each of the four basic forecast profiles, as presented in Table \ref{tab:exppoolsmodelssummary}: level only, trend only, seasonal only, and trend and seasonal.

-In total, we analyze the performance of 189 non-seasonal pools (each containing at least two models with a maximum of 8 models) and 337,365 seasonal pools (each containing at least 4 models with a maximum of 19 models).
-For each pool size (2 to 8 for yearly data, and 4 to 19 for quarterly and monthly data), we depict in Figure \ref{fig:FullRun} the box-plot of the average MASE performances of the respective pools of models.
+We analyze the performance of 337,365 seasonal pools (each containing at least four models with a maximum of 19 models).
+For each pool size (4 to 19), we depict in Figure \ref{fig:FullRun} the box plot of the average MASE performances of the respective pools of models.
 We also present the performance of the five base pools defined in Section \ref{sec:pools_ets}.
-For example, we can see that the reduced pool of models (orange dot) performs very competitively against other pools of equal size (at the lower end of the respective box-plots, reflecting a lower MASE), but also robustly across pools of all sizes.
-In fact, the reduced pool of models is ranked in the top 1\%, 5\%, and 1\% for the yearly, quarterly, and monthly data respectively across all pools considered.
-Similar insights are obtained for the MSIS.
+For example, the reduced pool of models (orange dot) performs very competitively against others of equal size (at the lower end of the respective box plots, reflecting a lower MASE) but also robustly across pools of all sizes.
+In fact, the reduced pool of models ranks in the top 1\% across all possible pools.
+Similar insights are obtained for MSIS as a performance metric.